 - After completing this form, please call the Research and Education department at 651-232-5363 to schedule a meeting to discuss your proposal.
 We will help to answer any questions that you may have and work with you to complete the application.

 - IRB Application Short form – This form is to be used for studies derived from IRB-approved registries or databases.
 If IRB approval is required for this project, your completed application form must be submitted to the IRB at least two weeks prior to the IRB meeting.
 Your attendance at the IRB meeting is required for IRB approval.
-You will be contacted by the IRB for the exact meeting time and location, or you may call the Research and Education department at 651-232-5800 for a meeting schedule.

 Financial disclosure forms